Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Density of deep ReLU networks

-Our goal is to construct a ReLU network approximant, say $\tilde{g}$, of $g$ with the error
+Our goal is to construct a ReLU network approximant, say $f_{\Phi}$, of $f$ with the error

-with minimal complexity, i.e. with the number of layers, neurons, and parameters as small as possible.
-Indeed, we will show that this can be achieved with complexity $L,N,P = {\mathcal O}(\varepsilon^{-1})$.
+with minimal complexity, i.e. with the number of neurons and layers as small as possible.
+Indeed, we will show that this can be achieved with complexity $W=3$ and $L = {\mathcal O}(\log_2 \varepsilon^{-1})$.
 Our construction will use the ``sawtooth'' function that (first) appeared in \cite{Telgarsky:15}.

 {\bf Sawtooth function made by the composition of hat functions.} Consider the hat function (also known as tent or triangle function), displayed in Figure \ref{fig:hat},